 The NHS Reinstatement Bill

-Leading public health experts and legal experts, in consultation with a range of individuals and organisations, have drawn up the NHS Reinstatement Bill, tabled in Parliament in July 2016 and due for a second reading in November 2016.
+Leading public health experts and legal experts, in consultation with a range of individuals and organisations, drew up an NHS Reinstatement Bill, first tabled in Parliament in July 2016.

-This Bill is part of a move to stop the dismantling of the NHS as a result of the HSC Act (2012) and to end the marketisation of the NHS.
-Instead the Bill aims to restore the NHS as an accountable, and comprehensive public service.
+The Bill was part of a move to stop the dismantling of the NHS as a result of the HSC Act (2012) and to end the marketisation of the NHS.
+The Bill aimed to restore the NHS as an accountable and comprehensive public service.